 - Child language research in the spotlight (PDF) in The University of Waterloo Gazette, 2003

 The LUI meets urgent calls for a standardized, empirically validated measure of children's early language use (i.e, pragmatic language development) suitable for very young children - 18 to 47 months of age.
-The LUI has undergone years of development to ensure its internal reliability, discriminative and concurrent validity.
+The LUI has undergone years of development to ensure its internal reliability, discriminative, concurrent and predictive validity.
 For example, in a study of its ability to distinguish between young children with and without language delay, its sensitivity and specificity was found to be 96%.
 Detailed information about the LUI and its development is available in O'Neill (2007, Journal of Speech,Language and Hearing Research) (PDF).
-A study of its predictive validity was completed and published in Pesco & O'Neill (2012, Journal of Speech, Language and Hearing Research) (PDF).
+A study of its longer-term predictive validity is reported in Pesco & O'Neill (2012, Journal of Speech, Language and Hearing Research) (PDF) and demonstrates that a child's LUI performance is predictive of longer-term delay and impairment in language at age 5 to 6 years, especially for very low-scoring children at or beyond the age of 24 months.

 Norms were developed as a result of a cross-Canada standardization study (The Canadian Early Childhood Language Project) involving over 3500 Canadian children from over 550 communities and all provinces and territories.
 These norms allow a child's score to be quickly converted to a percentile-score relative to peers of the same age in months.
 These norms are available in the LUI Manual (O'Neill, 2009) that accompanies the LUI (visit the commercial publisher's website for more information and to order the LUI).